 Lending to businesses engaged in the making of:

-• all types of furniture whether for home, commercial, or industrial use, e.g. chairs, beds, tables, desks, cupboards, wardrobes, etc. all of wood or mostly wood.
+- all types of furniture whether for home, commercial, or industrial use, e.g. chairs, beds, tables, desks, cupboards, wardrobes, etc. all of wood or mostly wood. - other fixtures, panelled louvered doors, fitted cupboards and cabinets, and other wood products.